canonical/proxy-confdb-demo/README.md

 For this demo, we'll set up a `network` confdb to share proxy configuration between snaps.

 > [!WARNING]
 > Confdbs were previously called registries and aspects before that.
-Snapd, Snapcraft, and the Store have not caught up with this rename yet.
+Snapcraft has not caught up with this rename yet.
-> For now, replace every mention of "confdb" with "registry" and "confdbs" with "registries".
+> For now, the `snapcraft` bits might not work as the commands are available under the `-registries` name.

 ## The Past